Skip to main content

 8. Set of Contributors

+Provide a list of contributors, one per line, or comma-separated.
 The list should include all contributors that performed the described work.

 Contributors are generally itemized as wallet addresses or ENS names, but can also be names / pseudonyms.
 Groups of contributors can be represented by a multisig or name of an organization.